gunnervj/lottery-project/README.md

 4. Use AppMesh for discovery services and more.
 5. UI to generate a lottery request.
 6. Move ECS cluster to a private subnet.
-7. Add autoscaling based on metrics.
+7. Add auto-scaling based on metrics.